pingcap/docs-cn/system-variables.md

 - Default value: 0
 - This variable is used to show whether the execution plan used in the previous `execute` statement is taken directly from the plan cache.

+### last_plan_from_binding <span class="version-mark">New in v4.0</span>

+- Scope: SESSION
+- Default value: 0
+- This variable is used to show whether the execution plan used in the previous statement was influenced by a [plan binding](/sql-plan-management.md)

 ### max_execution_time

 - Scope: SESSION | GLOBAL